Things to do with kids in Singapore

 Address: 56 Lim Chu Kang Lane 6, Singapore 719164

-7. Have a thrill with the rides at Sentosa 4D Adventureland
+28. Have a thrill with the rides at Sentosa 4D Adventureland

-Image credit: @4dadventureland
+Image credit: @sentosa_island

 Sentosa 4D Adventure has rides that will take you on immersive 4D experiences.
 The Extreme Log Ride, for example, uses motion sensory effects to make you feel as though you’re actually navigating through the wilderness.
-You can also watch 4D action dramas here such as Journey 2, a sequel to the movie Journey to the Centre of the Earth, featuring some Hollywood stars such as Vanessa Hudgens and Josh Hutcherson.
+You can also watch 4D action dramas here such as Journey 2, the sequel to the movie Journey to the Centre of the Earth, featuring some Hollywood stars such as Vanessa Hudgens and Josh Hutcherson.

-Address: 51B Imbiah Road, on Sentosa Island, Singapore
+Address: 51B Imbiah Road, Singapore 099708

-8. Wakeboard at Wake Park
+29. Attempt wakeboarding at Singapore Wake Park

 Image credit: @singaporewakepark

-You don’t have to head to Bali to do some pretty cool water sports with Singapore’s very own Wake Park!
-With secure line systems to pull you across the water, the Park is suitable for beginners as young as 6 to try their hand at Wakeboarding.
+You don’t have to head to Bali to do some pretty cool water sports with Singapore’s very own Wake Park.
+With secure line systems to pull you across the water, the park is suitable for beginners as young as 6 to try their hand at wakeboarding.

-You can choose between different systems, depending on whether you want to go on your own or if you want to Wakeboard with others at the same time.
+You can choose between different systems, depending on whether you want to go on your own or if you want to wakeboard with others at the same time.
 For beginners, it’s probably better to go for an individual session, so that the instructor can focus solely on you for your first few times.

-Address: 1206A ECP, Singapore 449891
+Address: 1206A East Coast Park, Singapore 449891

-9. Check out vintage toys at Mint Museum of Toys
+30. Check out vintage toys at Mint Museum of Toys

-Image credit: @theaerospaceguy
+Image credit: @attractionsbox

 If it’s one thing that kids love for sure, it’s toys, and the Mint Museum of Toys is stocked to the brim with them.
 The museum houses a world-class collection of vintage toys and collectables that show how toys have evolved from way before your time to your child’s.

-You might just recognise characters such as Popeye, Superman, Felix the cat and Flintstones!
+You might just recognise characters such as Popeye, Superman, Felix the Cat and Flintstones.